Choices, choices, choices

 What better way to experience Amsterdam than on the water?
 Those Dam Boat Guys offer small-group, personal and unscripted boat experiences — BYOB and you can smoke whatever you wish (wink wink).

 Hungry for local grub?
 After a satisfying boat ride, hop on your bike and hit Amsterdam’s bustling Latin Quarter — De Pijp — home to the Albert Cuyp Market.
 This neighbourhood has a dizzying array of some of Amsterdam’s best street food.
-So save your appetite for the good stuff and enjoy the stories behind them and exclusive deals and discounts with a digital DIY Foodie Tour.
+So save your appetite for the good stuff and enjoy the stories behind them and exclusive deals and discounts with our Amsterdam self-guided food tour.
 From the nation’s favourite croquette to the * chef’s kiss* stroopwafel, enjoy Amsterdam’s best Dutch and ethnic “eat-ssentials” at beloved local mom-and-pop shops and market stalls.
 Not-to-be-missed for curious foodies!

 After all that food, it’s time to burn some calories and cycle through some culture — literally!
 The Rijksmuseum is not only home to magnificent works like Rembrandt’s “Night Watch”, it’s also the only museum in the world with a tunnel you can cycle through.
 After that, hit up a museum of your choice.
 Our favourite is the Van Gogh Museum which houses the world’s biggest Van Gogh art collection.
 If street art is more up your alley, don’t miss out on Moco Museum which features the likes of Banksy and many more.